The €50,000 Fleet Mistake Most Operators Notice Only After the Accident

 That may be true today.
 But fleet risk is not evaluated by the last quiet month.
 It is revealed by the next disputed incident.

 In practice, many fleets wait until after an expensive case to realize that video would have changed the outcome.
+That is the lesson many fleets learn too late.

 A modern AI dashcam system is not just a camera recording for the sake of recording.
+Used properly, it becomes a decision tool.

 It can help fleets: